 Depression

-Depression is often a feature with clinical neurological rehabilitation.
-The depression can often precede periods of challenging rehabilitation, and the accompanying frustration and growing awareness that progress may be slow.
-Furthermore, the limited physical progress together with a realisation of all the losses and an acknowledgement that life will never be the same again, can deepen the depression.
+Depression is often a feature of clinical neurological rehabilitation.
+Depression can often precede periods of challenging rehabilitation and the accompanying frustration and growing awareness that progress may be slow.
+Furthermore, the limited physical progress, together with a realisation of all the losses and an acknowledgement that life will never be the same again, can deepen the depression.

 Depression can be viewed as an inevitable stage of adjustment following brain injury.
 Going through a period of depression can be viewed as a sign of progress and moving forward.